Important Safety Information

 - Immune reconstitution syndrome, including the occurrence of autoimmune disorders with variable time to onset, has been reported.

-- New onset or worsening renal impairment: Cases of acute renal failure and Fanconi syndrome have been reported with the use of tenofovir prodrugs.
-In clinical trials of FTC and tenofovir alafenamide with elvitegravir and cobicistat, there have been no cases of Fanconi syndrome or proximal renal tubulopathy (PRT).
-Do not initiate DESCOVY in patients with estimated creatinine clearance (CrCl) <30 mL/min.
+- New onset or worsening renal impairment: Postmarketing cases of renal impairment, including acute renal failure, proximal renal tubulopathy (PRT), and Fanconi syndrome have been reported with tenofovir alafenamide (TAF)—containing products.
+Do not initiate DESCOVY in patients with estimated creatinine clearance (CrCl) 15 to <30 mL/min, or <15 mL/min who are not receiving chronic hemodialysis.
 Patients with impaired renal function and/or taking nephrotoxic agents (including NSAIDs) are at increased risk of renal-related adverse reactions.
 Discontinue DESCOVY in patients who develop clinically significant decreases in renal function or evidence of Fanconi syndrome.

 Renal monitoring: In all patients, monitor CrCl, urine glucose, and urine protein prior to initiating and during therapy.
 In patients with chronic kidney disease, additionally monitor serum phosphorus.